LEEYJ1021/sadaf/README.md

 - **Where it agrees, with high power:** CTR causally drives conversion (H1) and the CTR→ROAS relationship is stronger for Search than Shopping traffic (H3), both estimated at n in the thousands (pooled across all 37 advertisers) with power > .99 — a genuine, design-level property, not an artifact of the observed effect sizes.
 - **Where it complicates the standard account, at smaller sample sizes:** browsing depth behaves as a negative suppressor rather than the positive mediator H2 anticipated — reported as a departure from, not confirmation of, H2's original mechanism.
 A parsimonious logistic classifier also outperforms every recurrent architecture on the antecedent classification task (H4a): at this sample size, added representational capacity is actively detrimental, not merely unnecessary.
 - **Where scarcity itself is the finding:** the two-stage design exists because 174 real training sequences cannot fit a deep sequence model directly.
 The epoch-consistent domain-gap diagnostic (H4c) identifies Mamba — not Bayesian LSTM — as the architecture showing the classical overfitting signature, despite its comparatively weak raw accuracy; Bayesian LSTM's large train-above-validation gap is more plausibly MC-dropout inflating training loss than genuine overfitting.
 - **On the explainability pillar specifically:** moving from a joint group-level estimator to three independently computed, individual-level methods produced a more, not less, informative result.
 Rather than a single test whose interpretability at seven features was itself contested, the analysis reports three methodologically distinct tests that independently converge on the same qualitative conclusion — engagement/spend attribution differs across ad-group clusters, and temporal attribution is consistently more concentrated than engagement attribution, across every method and every cluster.
-Where the methods partially diverge (Shapley-family vs. Integrated Gradients, largest cluster), that divergence is itself informative about which formal definition of feature importance is driving a given conclusion — a distinction a single joint estimator would have obscured by construction.
+Where the methods partially diverge (Shapley-family vs. Integrated Gradients, Cluster 0), that divergence is itself informative about which formal definition of feature importance is driving a given conclusion — a distinction a single joint estimator would have obscured by construction.
 - **On RQ6:** the LOAO-CV forecaster (GRU) and the headline regression winner (LSTM) are different architectures, so their RMSE proximity (1.2268 vs. 1.2099) is suggestive of a stable task-level RMSE range, not a replication of the H4b result under resampling.
 Because each fold withholds an entire advertiser, RQ6 provides direct evidence of generalization to advertisers unseen during training — its primary contribution is this precision estimate (95% CI = [1.040, 1.413]).

 None of this establishes that Korean, domestically dominated, or multi-platform-but-non-Google-dominated markets behave categorically differently from Google-dominated ones — the sample is a 37-advertiser panel, one month, one agency-standardized platform (Naver + Kakao), by explicit design.
 What it establishes is that the causal pillar's findings (H1, H3) rest on genuinely high a priori power, the LOAO-CV precision check (RQ6) provides an independent, reasonably tight confirmation of cross-advertiser generalization within scope, the explainability pillar (H5) now rests on a considerably larger and independently cross-verified evidentiary base than a single joint estimator would have provided, and the remaining sequence-level findings (H2, H4a, H4b, H4c) — evaluated at n = 24 and substantially overlapping in evidentiary base — are reported with the descriptive and scope-limited status their design warrants.